mwshinn/PyDDM/doc/cookbook/index.rst

 Fitting methods
 ~~~~~~~~~~~~~~~

-I don't want to fit using the default recommended method (Differential
+I don't want to fit using the default recommended method (differential
 evolution), but would rather fit using:

 - :ref:`Nelder-Mead <howto-fit-custom-algorithm>`